replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ### GET /license/fields/{field_name}

-List details about one of the fields in the license file that was used to install, including the field name, description, value, and signature.
+List details about one of the fields in the license that was used to install, including the field name, description, value, and signature.

 ```
 /api/v1/license/fields/{field_name}